Cedric West’s Guitars

-Wes Montgomery can be seen in images holding Cedric’s Gibson L-5c from May 1965 with added DeArmond Pickup this was the single cutaway guitar with vintage Sunburst Finish that Wes was already familiar with but with the Monkey on a wire DeArmond Model 1100 Adjustable Rhythm Chief amplification kit clamped behind the bridge of the standard acoustic guitar.
-Cedric sold the L-5c to Dave Shakespeare who retains the image.
-L-5c, was the epitome of Gibson’s carved-top heritage.
+Wes Montgomery can be seen in images holding Cedric’s Gibson L-5c from May 1965 with added DeArmond Pickup this was the single-cutaway Guitar with Vintage Sunburst Finish that Wes was already familiar with but with the Monkey on a wire DeArmond Model 1100 Adjustable Rhythm Chief Amplification Kit clamped behind the bridge of the standard Acoustic Guitar.
+Cedric sold the L-5C to Dave Shakespeare who retains the image.
+The L-5C, was the epitome of Gibson’s carved-top heritage.

-By 1965 these full-body carved top guitars were being made in very limited numbers; only 23 sunburst L-5C models left the factory in 1964.
-With the addition of a period top-of-the-line DeArmond pickup with controls mounted above the tailpiece. and a strap button to the neck heel.
-Plays effortlessly with the absolutely classic Gibson-DeArmond tone.
+By 1965 these full-body carved top Guitars were being made in very limited numbers; only 23 Sunburst L-5C models left the Factory in 1964.
+With the addition of a period top-of-the-line DeArmond Pick-up with controls mounted above the Tailpiece. and a strap button to the Neck Heel.
+Plays effortlessly with the absolutely classic Gibson-DeArmond Tone.
 Cedric used a Burns Amplifier back then.
-Ike Isaacs was promoting Burns Supersound Guitars and Amps back then and he collaborated with Gordon Toland and Cedric on his album The Sounds of Guitar.
+Ike Isaacs was promoting Burns Supersound Guitars and Amps back then and he collaborated with Gordon Toland & Cedric on his Album The Sounds of Guitar.
 Listed on Spotify.
-The Gordon Toland pieces may have been played by Jack Duarte. under a recording pseudonym.
+The Gordon Toland pieces may have been played by Jack Duarte. under a recording Pseudonym.

 Gretsch White Falcon G6136

 From its introduction in 1954, the White Falcon has always been known for its White finish, With Ebony Fingerboard & 17″ wide Hollow Body, gold-plated Hardware, engraved gold Pickguard, and gold sparkle Binding.